brevzin/cpp_proposals/2996_reflection/reflection.md

 - [#.#]{.pnum} `r` represents a variable or object of type `U`,
 - [#.#]{.pnum} `is_convertible_v<remove_reference_t<U>(*)[], remove_reference_t<T>(*)[]>` is `true`, and
-- [#.#]{.pnum} if `r` represents a variable, then either that variable is usable in constant expressions or its lifetime began in the core constant expression currently under evaluation.
+- [#.#]{.pnum} if `r` represents a variable, then either that variable is usable in constant expressions or its lifetime began within the core constant expression currently under evaluation.

 [#]{.pnum} *Returns*: If `r` represents an object `$O$`, then a reference to `$O$`.
 Otherwise, a reference to the object declared, or referred to, by the variable or reference represented by `r`.